Auxiliary and Business Services

 The CAAS team partners with personnel from each divisions on campus—Enrollment Management and Student Experience, Administrative Affairs, Student Affairs and Institutional Advancement to support and create initiatives that will assist in student retention.
 In a continuous effort to support student progress and success, CAAS uses the Hobson Starfish Retention Solutions platform for Early Alert, coordinating and scheduling services, and to communicate with students and faculty.
 Overall, the team is comprised of highly trained and caring professionals who are dedicated to helping students achieve academic and personal success at the University of Maryland Eastern Shore.

 Center for Instructional Technology and Online Learning

-The Center for Instructional Technology and Online Learning at UMES assists faculty and students in all aspects of e-learning including hosting, training, development, and support of the Blackboard Learning Management System, Blackboard Portfolio, Blackboard Collaborate Web Conference, Enterprise Surveys, Respondus 4.0, Respondus LockDown Browser and Echo360.
-Additionally, the Center is responsible for the development and delivery of online and hybrid programs offered by the University.
-Founded in 2006, the Center for Instructional Technology and Online Learning is supported by a grant awarded through Title III.
+The Center for Instructional Technology and Online Learning (CITOL) at UMES supports the development and delivery of online and hybrid programs, classes, and workshops with a focus on flexibility, equity, accessibility, and privacy (FEAP).
+Additionally, CITOL assists faculty, staff, and students in all aspects of digital teaching and learning, including in the use of the Blackboard Learning Management System, Blackboard Portfolio, Blackboard Collaborate Web Conference, Enterprise Surveys, Respondus 4.0, Respondus LockDown Browser, and Echo360.
+Founded in 2006, CITOL is funded by a grant awarded through Title III.
 The Center is located in Suite 3071 Engineering Aviation Science Complex and is open Monday through Friday during normal business hours.
 For additional information, please call (410) 651-6557.

 Center for International Education